If there is one thing that gets better every year – it is the usability of digital devices.

 Attract.io helps one create PDFs, how-to guides, whitepapers and more.
 They essentially offer various templates for reports, brochures and case studies that you can choose and customize.

-You will of course need an email service provider to be able to send out lead magnets, which I have discussed later.
+You will of course need an email service provider to be able to send out lead magnets, which I will discuss later.
 Under the lead magnets section, you can create a lead magnet using a sending email ID.
-The actual magnet can be pasted as a URL or be uploaded.
+The actual magnet can be pasted as a URL or uploaded.

 Lead Magnet Delivery System